colbystout/Program-Completer-Satisfaction-Survey-Analysis/README.md

 2. After checking to see if both tables' columns were in the same exact order, I manually appended the newest survey data to the oldest and deleted the old sheet in the workbook.
 3. Once one sheet remained, I renamed the tab.
 Both original tables were archived safely in a protected company SharePoint folder.
 4. The dataset had some key data missing that was imperative for analysis: program codes, race, ethnicity, licensure areas for state licenses, and graduation dates.
 I ran an internal report for all active candidates from the beginning of 2016 to the end of 2021, and then exported that as a separate spreadsheet.
-6. I used the VLOOKUP function to fill in the aforementioned attributes using the 'student ID' as my primary key. (code in repository)
+6. I used the VLOOKUP function to fill in the aforementioned attributes using the 'student ID' as my primary key.
+Some students did not have a reported race or ethnicity so I used the IF logical operator to deal with the "#N/As."(code in repository)
 7. Used 'copy' and 'paste as values' on each new column to make the data static values and non-function.

 ## Excel Cleaning Process